tomkwok/cpp_matrix_classes/README.md

 To run the benchmark, use the command `make run`.

-For benchmarking, type-`double` square matrices with increasing sizes are randomly generated, and the performance of matrix addition with `CPPMatrix` and `ETMatrix` is measured.
-Note that the matrices generated are not necessarily the same for the benchmarking of `ETMatrix` and `CPPMatrix`.
+For benchmarking, type `double` square matrices with increasing sizes are randomly generated, and the performance of matrix addition with `CPPMatrix` and `ETMatrix` is measured.
+Note that the matrices generated are random and not necessarily the same for the benchmarking of `ETMatrix` and `CPPMatrix`.

-For different sizes of matrix `m` constructed from data randomly generated and stored in `vv`, the running time for the following code snippet with matrix class type T
+For different sizes of matrix `m` constructed from data randomly generated and stored in `vv`, the running time in milliseconds for the following code snippet with matrix class type T
 ```
 T m(vv);
 T msum;
 msum = m + (m + m) + (m + m + m) + (m + m + m + m) + (m + m + m + m + m)
 	+ (m + m + m + m + m + m) + (m + m + m + m + m + m + m);
 ```
-can be observed from the output of the command `make run`, which shows that **`ETMatrix` with expression templates is over 2x more performant than `CPPMatrix`** for all matrix sizes in the following case
+can be observed from the output of the command `make run`, which shows that **`ETMatrix` with expression templates is over 2x more performant than `CPPMatrix`** for all matrix sizes tested.

 ```
 g++ -std=c++14 -o ./benchmark ./benchmark.cpp